cosmos/cosmos/WHITEPAPER.md

 Validators' voting powers are determined at genesis, or is changed deterministically by the blockchain, depending on the application.
-For example, in a proof-of-stake application such as Gnuclear, the voting power may be determined by the amount of staking tokens bonded as collateral.
+For example, in a proof-of-stake application such as Atom, the voting power may be determined by the amount of staking tokens bonded as collateral.

 _NOTE: Fractions like ⅔ and ⅓ refer to fractions of the total voting power,